 - 1. Go to Settings. - 2.
-Touch System > Date & time. - 3.
-Touch Use network-provided time to disable automatic date and time synchronization. - 4.
+Touch System > Date & time.

+- 3. Touch Use network-provided time to disable automatic date and time synchronization. - 4.
 Touch Use network-provided time zone to disable automatic time zone synchronization. - 5.
-Touch Date to select the date in the calendar. - 6.
-Touch OK. - 7.
-Touch Time. - a) Touch the green circle, drag to the current hour, and then release. - b) Touch the green circle, drag to the current minute, and then release. - c) Touch AM or PM. - 8.
-Touch Time zone to select the current time zone from the list. - 9.
-Touch Update Interval to select an interval to synchronize the system time from the network. - 10.
+Touch Update Interval to select an interval to synchronize the system time from the network. - 6.
+Touch Date to select the date in the calendar. - 7.
+Touch OK. - 8.
+Touch Time. - a) Touch the green circle, drag to the current hour, and then release. - b) Touch the green circle, drag to the current minute, and then release. - c) Touch AM or PM. - 9.
+Touch OK. - 10.
+Touch Time zone to select the current time zone from the list. - 11.
 In TIME FORMAT, choose either Use local default or Use 24-hour format.